backdrop-contrib/slick/README.txt

 o Works with Views, core and contrib fields: Image, Media or Field collection. o Optional and modular skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Grid, Split.
-Nothing loaded unless configured so. o Nested slicks, slide overlays or multiple slicks within a single Slick using Field collection, or Views. o Some useful hooks and drupal_alters for advanced works.
+Nothing loaded unless configured so. o Various slide layouts are built with pure CSS goodness. o Nested slicks, slide overlays or multiple slicks within a single Slick using Field collection, or Views. o Some useful hooks and drupal_alters for advanced works.